 - Students who submit an application before the examination

-date are responsible for contacting the Examinations Section, to
+date are responsible for contacting the Dean (or nominee), to determine

-determine the outcome prior to the examination.
-Applications lodged
+the outcome prior to the examination.
+Applications lodged on the

-on the day or after the examination will be considered.
-However,
+day or after the examination will be considered.
+However, students

 to have constituted normal risk.